CODE-WITH-CODEER/firstgitrepo/readme.md

 # git
 my first repo demo
-this to check mistake commands
+this to check mistake commandds